GennadyGS/CubeSharp/CubeSharp.md

         .WithTrailingDefaultIndex("Total");
 ```

-Sometimes it is useful to have so-called `Default dimensions`, which are just dimensions with the only default index.
-It is degenerate form of dimension which can be used for instance as placeholder to keep constant number of dimensions across the code in cases where less number of dimensions is required.
-Since `Default dimensions` does not have actual index values, parameter `indexSelector` (lambda expression) is redundant.
-There is shortcut method `DimensionDefinition.CreateDefault(...)` for creating default dimensions:
+Sometimes, you may need a _Default dimension_—a dimension with only the default index.
+This is a degenerate form, useful as a placeholder to keep a constant number of dimensions.
+Since it has no actual index values, the `indexSelector` is redundant.
+Use `DimensionDefinition.CreateDefault(...)` to create default dimensions:

 ```csharp
 DimensionDefinition.CreateDefault<string, string>(